 The permits require the permittees to participate in a cooperative effort to create a Task Force and participate in the functions of the Task Force.
 The permits also require that by November 30, 2011, the Task Force provide Ecology with the details of the organizational structure, specific goals, funding and the governing documents of the Task Force, which has already been accomplished.
 The following sections present the Task Force concept and organizational structure required by the permits:

-Task Force Vision Statement
+Task Force Vision Statement.

 Task Force Goals Relating to Washington and Idaho NPDES Permit Compliance.